Graduate studies at National University (MS in Education); owner of Solaris Electric Company (San Diego, CA).

 Graduate studies at SUNY Stony Brook (MM, PhD).
 New York-based freelance composer/pianist, whose work combines traditional Colombian Andean music, jazz/improvisation, avant-garde, and electroacoustic music.

-Currently in the master's composition program at the University of Redlands.
+MA in composition from the University of Redlands (California).

 Master's and doctoral degrees in music theory from the Eastman School of Music, where he is Professor Emeritus of Music Theory (1963-1997).